rikkimax/DIPs/DIPs/DIP1xxx-RC.md

       Only valid within a signature.
     6. Use ``this T`` template argument to provide the implementation instance.
 Must be last.
 Can be used after ``T...`` argument.
        Can only be assigned by the compiler.
 Will be ignored by template initialization syntax.
 Most signatures would not have any template arguments other than ``this T``.

-2. Implementation of ``alias Signature this``.
-  This will not cause conflicts like in other situations.
-  A definition of one thing via ``alias Type this;`` can be duplicated, same situation with methods, enums and aliases.
-  If a variable is declared multiple times with different types, this is an error at the child signature scope.
-  Initiating the signature is not explicitly required as it will be automatically done so.
+    7. A signature may inherit from others, similar in syntax to interfaces in this manner.
+However the diamond problem is not valid with signatures.
+If a field/method/enum/alias is duplicated and is similar, it can be ignored.
+If it is different (e.g. different types or different attributes) then it is an error at the child signature.

-3. Extension to ``typeof(Signature, Identifier=Value, ...)``.
+2. Extension to ``typeof(Signature, Identifier=Value, ...)``.
 Where Value can be a type or expression.
 Evaluates out the hidden arguments to a signature.

-4. Trait evaluation to get/initialize a template instance of a function for a specific signature initialization.
+3. Trait evaluation to get/initialize a template instance of a function for a specific signature initialization.
   ``RT [function|delegate] (Args) pointer = __traits(getSignatureEvaluated, <function/method>, <description>);``
   It provides a function pointer or delegate to a function or method who uses signatures.
 The function/method passed must have template arguments already evaluated.<br/>
   Example function argument is ``foobar``, for method ``Foo.bar``.
 If it has template arguments, then they must be passed at this point e.g. ``foobar!int``.<br/>
   The description is in the form of ``Identifier=Value, ..., [return|argument name], ...``.
 Where Value can be either a type or an expression. e.g. ``__traits(getSignatureEvaluated, foo, Color=RGBA, IndexType=size_t, return)``.
   When you finish a description (except last one), the argument/function name must end in a semicolon.
   The evaluation process is a simple match, all descriptions must match and the descriptions must include every ``alias Type;`` and ``enum Type Value;`` in every signature types.
-5. Is expression is extended to support checking for if it matches a signature e.g. ``is(HorizontalImage!RGBA : Image)``.
+4. Is expression is extended to support checking for if it matches a signature e.g. ``is(HorizontalImage!RGBA : Image)``.
   See std.traits : TemplateOf for the equivalent template check.
-6. Template Argument is extended to support checking if is signature e.g. ``void foo(IImage:Image)(IImage theImage) {``.
+5. Template Argument is extended to support checking if is signature e.g. ``void foo(IImage:Image)(IImage theImage) {``.
   See ``is(T:Signature)`` for more information.
+6. Scope attribute on function arguments and return type may be inferred for a signature, if it is the return type or an argument.

 ### Breaking changes / deprecation process